Cincinnati, Ohio- Things to Do

 Image via imgur.com

-Local Lakes with Beaches: If you want to head out to a lake with a sandy beach and get in some free swimming, check out my lineup of local area options!
+Local Lakes with Beaches: Visit a lake with a sandy beach and do some swimming!

 cincinnati chili